 “Don’t keep all your eggs in one basket” is an age-old adage that holds in most strata of our lives.
-And when it comes to your investment endeavors, it would be dangerous to invest all your funds in a single asset, say real estate, fixed deposit, or any other.
-It is why most investment experts suggest focusing on an investment portfolio, be it a stock market portfolio or other instruments.
+And when it comes to your investment endeavours, it would be dangerous to invest all your funds in a single asset, say real estate, fixed deposit, or any other.
+This is why most investment experts suggest focusing on an investment portfolio, be it a stock market portfolio or other instruments.
 This article discusses the advantages of portfolio investment.

 - Your investment goals